Skip to content

 A serialization library can be integrated with Methanol through a corresponding adapter.
 Adapters for the most popular serialization libraries are provided by separate modules.

-We'll pick methanol-jackson for the examples presented here, which interact with GitHub's REST API.
+We'll pick methanol-jackson for some of the examples presented here, which interact with GitHub's REST API.

 var mapper = new JsonMapper();